x3medima17/DoublyLinkedList/README.md

 [![Build Status](https://travis-ci.org/x3medima17/DoublyLinkedList.svg?branch=dev)](https://travis-ci.org/x3medima17/DoublyLinkedList)

-This is an implemetation of DoublyLinkedList, written for TGT Oil Internhip.
+This is an implemetation of DoublyLinkedList, written for TGT Oil Internship.
 The folowing 'best practices' were used.
   - Object-Oriented Programming
   - Generics